cavemanjaw/GameOfLife/README.md

 //For gTest test compilation, note including main.cpp results in "undefined reference to symbol '_ZN7testing4TestC2Ev'":
 //Can be fixed with placing test.cpp or other source files after g++ g++ -I $GTEST_HOME/include -L $GTEST_HOME/lib -lgtest -lgtest_main -lpthread SimCell.h SimCell.cpp SimMatrix.h SimMatrix.cpp -std=c++11 -o tests

+Should the test be addded to the repository?
+The test should be added in some way to exclude them from repository?
+Moduularise the tests!